 Mary attends several markets with René, especially at the Museum of Contemporary Art on Tuesday.
+This year Mary will be managing the Division St. market on Saturdays.
 She is a very valuable asset, besides taking care of many household chores such as cleaning, cooking and laundry, she helps with preparing for markets and packing fruit.

 Cliff Simpson is like family without sharing our genetics.
 He has a several year history on the farm as both Mathew and Marc’s best friend from high school.
 Now he is an invaluable help for several tasks and projects.

 Cliff has been a staple at markets and is the driving force behind the farm website.
 He has the skills to implement the vision portrayed to him.
-He is called upon often to help with an amazing amount of projects, and you’ll see him substituting at various Chicago markets this year.
+He is called upon often to help with an amazing amount of projects, and you’ll see him at Oak Park market on Saturdays this year.
 We all appreciate his help and loyalty.